You are here

 Without permission or a court order, you usually can't move very far from where you live now.
 For example, you cannot move to another province or country.
 And it might even be difficult to move to another municipality within Ontario.

 Remember that it's usually best for your child to spend time with each parent.
-But there is no rule that each parent must spend equal time with the child.
+But there's no rule that says each parent must spend equal time with the child.

 If you go to court, the court looks at whether the move is in the best interests of your child.
 Step 4 has more information.

 If you've recently separated and don't have an agreement, it's usually a good idea to get your partner's permission or a court order before you move.
 This applies even if you've been parenting for a while without a formal document.

 If you have a court order about parenting time, decision-making responsibility, or contact, there are rules you have to follow if you want to move.
 Decision-making responsibility and parenting time used to be called custody and access.